 “I never actually hurt you, Beatriz.”

-“Because you have terrible aim and the vase hit the wall.
+“Because the vase hit the wall.
 Piano lessons, Joel, at least that much.
-See if you can do that for your son.”
+For your son.”

 The next morning the doctor informs Joel he’ll be discharged in two days.
-Leandro is sitting in the chair next to the bed, and he’s the one the doctor tells about the coming weeks, the list of medications, the recommendation for both a psychologist and physical therapy.
-Joel complains about the pain so he can get some more pain meds to sleep.
-When he wakes up, Leandro has left and the wife of his roommate smiles,
+Leandro is sitting in the chair next to the bed.
+It’s Leandro the doctor tells about the coming weeks, the list of medications, the recommendation for both a psychologist and physical therapy.
+Joel moans, ask for more pain meds to help him sleep.
+When he wakes up, Leandro is gone.
+His roommate’s wife smiles,

 26